annmcnamara/Web-Design-Challenge/README.md

 2. A folder called WebVisualizations which contains all **html**, **assets**, **Resources** and **visualizations**

 3. **WebVisualizations** also holds the **BONUS** material.
+<a href = "https://annmcnamara.github.io/Web-Design-Challenge/WebVisualizations/Bonus/>">Click For Bonus Web Page</a>

 4. This README.md